 The Condition and the Situation of the Stairs

 The Haiku Stairs, nowadays a steel staircase of 3.992 steps, were constructed from wood during WWII in 1942.
 Later on, it was used as a hiking trail.
 The stairs got closed in 1987 due to the unsafety and the "Friends of the Haiku Stairs" were formed.
 It's due to them that the stairs are in good shape and the trail is cleared.
-After 2000 the stairs got restored for almost 1 Million Dollar but the stairs have been closed ever since.
-A landslide in 2015 damaged a very small passage of the stairs.
+After 2000 the stairs got restored for almost 1 Million Dollar, but the stairs have been closed ever since.
+A landslide in 2015 damaged a tiny passage of the stairs.
 This part is tricky to walk but manageable.
-Passing other hikers is difficult but no one worries to get close to each other.
+Passing other hikers is difficult, but no one worries to get close to each other.
 We asked ourselves why hikers get forced to break the law.
 A permit system and a high fee could regulate the number of hikers.
-Instead, people climb the risky trail from the other side like we did.
+Instead, people climb the risky trail from the other side as we did.
 People start the hike at the stairs at 2 am in the morning just to avoid bumping into the security.
 There isn't any solution found for more than 30 years now.
 WHY?

 What to Bring

 - Enough energy food